PGScatalog/pgsc_calc/docs/how-to/samplesheet.rst

 Notes
 ~~~~~

+.. danger:: Always include every target genome chromosome in your samplesheet unless you're certain that missing chromosomes aren't in the scoring files
-.. note:: Multiple samplesheet rows are typically only needed if:

-          - The target genomes are split to have a one file per chromosome
+.. note:: Multiple samplesheet rows are typically only needed if the target genomes are split to have a one file per chromosome
-          - You're working with multiple cohorts simultaneously

-.. danger:: All samplesets have to be in the same genome build (either GRCh37 or
+.. danger:: All target genome files have to be in the same genome build (either GRCh37 or
     GRCh38) which is specified using the ``--target_build [GRCh3#]``
     command.
 All scoring files are downloaded or mapped to match the specified
     genome build, no liftover/re-mapping of the genotyping data is performed